Smart Cities

 Barcelona, Spain

-Barcelona is often referred to as a best practice smart city because of its strongly democratic, citizen-driven design.
-The smart city infrastructure is built on three components: Sentilo, an open-source data-collection and sensor platform; CityOS, an open-source platform that processes and analyses the data; and a set of user-interface services apps that enable citizen access to the data.
-Open-source design mitigates the risk of business lock-in and allows citizens to maintain collective ownership of their data and how they are processed.
-The city has also focused on implementing e-democracy initiatives and improving the digital literacy of its citizens.
-In the words of Francesca Bria, Barcelona’s Chief Technology and Digital Innovation Officer: “We are reversing the smart city paradigm…Instead of starting from technology and extracting all the data we can before thinking about how to use it, we started aligning the tech agenda with the agenda of the city.”
-However, Barcelona’s smart city projects have not all been successful: many initiatives have been abandoned and left unused sensors across the city.
-One city analyst has described these as “graveyards of smart junk”.
+Barcelona is often referred to as a best-practice smart city due to its strongly democratic, citizen-driven design.
+Its smart-city infrastructure consists of three primary components: Sentilo, an open-source data-collection platform; CityOS, a system for processing and analyzing the collected data; and user interfaces that enable citizens to access the data.
+This open-source design mitigates the risk of business lock-in and allows citizens to maintain collective ownership of their data, as well as provide input on how it is processed.
+A digital participatory platform, Decidim (“We Decide”), enables citizen participation in government through the suggestion and debate of ideas.
+Barcelona has also implanted e-democracy initiatives and projects to improve the digital literacy of its citizens.
+In 2018, Barcelona’s Chief Technology and Digital Innovation Officer Francesca Bria commented on reversing the smarty city paradigm: “Instead of starting from technology and extracting all the data we can before thinking about how to use it, we started aligning the tech agenda with the agenda of the city.”

 Toronto, Canada